Graham Haley

-Graham Haley (July 2, 1948 - August 20, 2025) was a best New York Times best-selling author and TV show host known for his series Haley’s Hints.
-Since its launch, the show has expanded from Canada to the United States to South America to Europe to Asia, and to Africa.
+Graham Haley (July 2, 1948 – August 20, 2025) was a South African and Canadian actor, author and TV show host known for his series Haley's Hints.
+Following its launch, the show expanded from Canada to the United States to South America to Europe to Asia, and to Africa.

+Biography

-He was born in Africa.
+Graham Haley was born in Durban, South Africa on 2 July 1949.

 After numerous years working a variety of jobs, Haley began acting in theater, radio, film, and television.
 He emigrated to Canada in 1978, where he founded The Comedy Bank.
 This association led him to a comedy series on Canadian radio.

-He lives in Toronto with his wife Rosemary and daughters Erin, Kerry, and Anna.
+He lived in Toronto with his wife Rosemary and daughters Erin, Kerry, and Anna.

-He spends time outside of the Haley's Hints performing voice-overs for TV and radio commercials.
+He spent time outside of the Haley's Hints performing voice-overs for TV and radio commercials.

+He died in Etobicoke, Ontario on 20 August 2025.